Ankit-108-tech/Online_Interview_Prompt/README.md

-# feedbackQuestion_prompt
+# Online_Inteeview_Prompt
- This Repo is used to store all the latest prompt used in Feedback questions for different skills.
+ This Repo is used to store all the latest prompt used for Online Interview.